Country received 'above normal' rainfall during 4-month monsoon: IMD | Headlines

 Country received 'above normal' rainfall during 4-month monsoon: IMD

-The country received above normal monsoon during the four-month rainfall season, recording the second highest precipitation in the last 30 years, the India Meteorological Department (IMD) said on Wednesday.
-The country received 109 per cent rainfall of the Long Period Average (LPA) with three of four months -- June (107 per cent), August (127 per cent) and September (105 per cent) -- witnessing above normal rainfall, while July recorded (90 per cent) below deficient rainfall.
+The country received above-normal monsoon during the four-month rainfall season for the second consecutive year, recording the third-highest precipitation in the last 30 years, the India Meteorological Department (IMD) said on Wednesday.
+The country received 109 percent rainfall of the Long Period Average (LPA) with three of four months -- June (118 percent), August (127 percent) and September (104 percent) -- witnessing above normal rainfall, while July recorded (90 percent) deficient rainfall.

-"Quantitatively the 2020 monsoon seasonal rainfall during 1 June to 30 September 2020 has been 95.4 centimetres against long period average of 87.7 cm based on data of 1961-2010 (109 per cent of its Long Period Average)," R K Jenamani, scientist with the National Weather Forecasting Centre (NWFC) said.
+"Quantitatively, the 2020 monsoon seasonal rainfall during 1 June to 30 September 2020 has been 95.4 centimeters against long period average of 87.7 cm based on data of 1961-2010 (109 percent of its LPA)," R K Jenamani, scientist with the IMD's National Weather Forecasting Centre (NWFC) said.
+Monsoon in the range of 96-104 percent of the LPA is considered as 'normal'; 104-110 percent as 'above normal', above 110 percent as 'excess'.
+Rainfall below 90 percent is considered as 'below normal'.
 The monsoon season in India officially starts on June 1 and lasts till September 30.
-The southwest monsoon delivers about 70 per cent of the country's annual rainfall, critical for the agriculture sector that accounts for about 14 per cent of India's GDP and employs more than half of the country's 1.3 billion population.
+The southwest monsoon delivers about 70 percent of the country's annual rainfall, critical for the agriculture sector that accounts for about 14 percent of India's GDP and employs more than half of the country's 1.3 billion population.

 ALSO READ